Frequently Asked Questions

 How should I walk around the centre?

 There is a one-way system in operation in our malls.
 As you enter, please keep to the left side of the shopping mall and follow the floor tape and floor stickers to guide you.
-Please do not cross over the red tape centre line.
-As you travel down the mall and reach the central atrium, please walk around in a clockwise direction only If you wish to travel back down a mall to exit, please join the one-way system and keep to the left.
+Please do not cross over the red tape centre line, unless you are using a dedicated crossing point.
+As you travel down the mall and reach the central atrium, please walk around in a clockwise direction only.
+If you wish to travel back down a mall to exit, please join the one-way system and keep to the left.